isvasilev/Naive-chess/README.md

 # Naive-chess
 Chess engine that suports thr UCI protocol.
 Note: suports only search with time controls (no nodes , depths ect.)
+Also currently hash size is not implemented as option but will try to allocate 1024Mb for the hash when started.

 Description of the engine: